tiborhajszan/project_robofriends/README.md

 You can reach my web application here: [RoboFriends](https://tiborhajszan.github.io/project_robofriends/)

-For comparison, you can check out the original RoboFriends project by ZtM here: [Project GitHub](https://github.com/aneagoie/robofriends-latest)
+For comparison, you can check out the original RoboFriends project by ZtM here: [ZtM RoboFriends GitHub](https://github.com/aneagoie/robofriends-latest)

 ## Features

-- **Robot Listing**: Displays a list of robot friends with images, names and emails.
+**Robot Listing**: Displays a list of robot friends with images, names and emails.
 Robot data is dynamically fetched from public APIs and rendered on the page.

-- **Search Functionality**: Users can search for specific robots by name using a search bar.
+**Search Functionality**: Users can search for specific robots by name using a search bar.
 The list of robots updates in real-time as the user types.

-- **Responsive Design**: The application is designed to be fully responsive, ensuring a seamless experience across desktop, tablet, and mobile devices.
+**Responsive Design**: The original ZtM application was not responsive, so I rebuilt RoboFriends to be fully responsive, ensuring a seamless experience across desktop and mobile devices.
+I created an alternate design for small screeens, adapting breakpoints to the content.

 - **Dynamic API Integration**: The app fetches robot data from a public API, ensuring that the information is always up-to-date and fresh.